top of page

 Who Should Do the Course?

-Any person in a business who is identified as an Officer of the PCBU, such as directors, board members, CEO's, CFO's, and other executive officers.
+Any person in a business who is identified as an Officer of the PCBU, such as directors, board members, CEO's, and other executives who are officers of the business as per the meaning of "officer" in the Corporations Act 2001.

 Duration